This post is all about vegetable garden plants.

 10 Vegetable Garden Plants

-First on the list is the Tomato (Solanum lycopersicum)
+Tomato (Solanum lycopersicum)

 Tomatoes are a staple in any vegetable garden.
 They are known for their plump, juicy fruits that can be used in a variety of dishes.
 One of the great things about growing tomatoes is that they come in a variety of sizes, from small cherry tomatoes to large beefsteak tomatoes.
 They also come in a wide range of colors, including red, yellow, orange, and even black.